-- CD-NP Our lead compound is CD-NP, a chimeric natriuretic peptide currently in Phase II clinical studies for the treatment of heart failure.
+- CD-NP- Our lead compound is CD-NP, a chimeric natriuretic peptide currently in Phase II clinical studies for the treatment of heart failure.
 We believe CD-NP may be useful in several cardiovascular and renal indications.
 We are currently developing CD-NP for an initial indication of acute decompensated heart failure, or ADHF.
-In July 2009, we began enrolling patients in an open-label Phase II study of CD-NP in patients with ADHF and mild to moderate renal dysfunction.
-In June 2010, we dosed the final patient in the study.
-In total, 77 patients were randomized into six cohorts at one of four doses of CD-NP (1.25, 2.5, 3.75 and 5 ng/kg/min) or placebo.
-Two cohorts were enrolled at each of the 1.25 and 2.5 ng/kg/min dose levels, which preliminary data suggest are the doses with the most attractive clinical profile to investigate in future ADHF studies.
-Over 35% of patients were enrolled in the U.S., with the remaining patients enrolled in Israel and Germany.
-The last patient visit occured at the end of July 2010.
-Final results from the study are expected in the fourth quarter of 2010.
+In June 2010, we completed dosing of a 77 patient, open-label Phase II study of CD-NP in patients with ADHF and mild to moderate renal dysfunction.
+CD-NP infusion at 1.25, 2.5 and 3.75 ng/kg/min appeared to be well tolerated.
+A dose-related effect on blood pressure was observed, with minimal or mild blood pressure reduction at 1.25 and 2.5 ng/kg/min, and moderate blood pressure reduction at 3.75 ng/kg/min.
+Dose escalation was limited by significant blood pressure reduction at 5 ng/kg/min.
+Secondary and exploratory analyses demonstrated favorable effects of CD-NP on renal function, particularly at the 1.25 and 2.5 ng/kg/min doses.
+At these doses, CD-NP appeared to preserve or enhance renal function compared to placebo, as evidenced by favorable trends in several biomarkers correlated with kidney function, including creatinine and cystatin-c.
 Our next steps in the development of CD-NP as therapy for acute heart failure are to finalize the design of a double-blind, placebo controlled Phase IIb study and to discuss that trial design with the FDA and other regulatory authorities.
-We will require substantial additional funding to complete the Phase IIb study. - CU-NP We are also developing CU-NP, a pre-clinical rationally designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
+If the FDA approves the design and end-points of our next protocol, we may then initiate a larger Phase IIb clinical trial in 2011, which will require significant additional capital beyond our current resources to fund. - CU-NP We are also developing CU-NP, a pre-clinical rationally designed natriuretic peptide that consists of amino acid chains identical to those produced by the human body, specifically the ring structure of C-type natriuretic peptide, or CNP, and the N- and C-termini of Urodilatin, or URO.
 In 2009, in partnership with the Mayo Clinic, we progressed toward the development of formulations to enable the chronic administration of CU-NP.
-In 2010, we expect to initiate and complete multiple in vivo pharmacological studies with chronic formulations of CU-NP.
+Based on our current development plans for CU-NP, we anticipate that we will expend a minimal amount on external development costs until we have obtained significant additional capital.